What is Wayne Newton's Net Worth? Find All the Details Here

 Wayne Newtons is married to Kathleen McCrone and shares one daughter.

 He's created six generations of over 700 horses as of 2014.
 Ninety-six of his horses are champions.
-Aramus Arabians, a breeding program which is named after his champion stallion Aramus.
+Aramus Arabians, a breeding program that is named after his champion stallion Aramus.

 In 1996, he was awarded the Breeder of the Year award by the Arabian Professional and Amateur Horseman's Association.
 In 2007, Newton was awarded the Arabian Horse Breeders' Association Lifetime Achievement Award for his work with the breed.